 According to eHarmony, 64% of people use online dating to find someone they share common interests with.
 If you’re a foodie, then it is important that you find a partner who has a love of dining too.
 Imagine going on a first date and then finding out that the person only eats food coated in breadcrumbs, or doesn’t want to try new things to eat.
 It would simply be a foodie disaster!
-If you use the right dating apps and use your profile and search filters effectively, you can find someone who shares your passion for food.
+If you use the right dating apps, use your profile and search filters effectively, and know which topics to avoid on a first date, you can find someone who shares your passion for food.

 Finding the right dating app

 Believe it or not, there are actually dating sites that cater solely for those who want to find a foodie companion.
 Suppr is a great app that allows people to log where they have been eating, using this as an algorithm to find your perfect match.
 If you’re looking for someone to go to a certain restaurant with, then try HiDine, the app that matches dining partners.
 Be careful when you are meeting up with someone for the first time though.
 Safety is paramount when it comes to online dating: always get to know someone slowly first through conversation, so that you are happy and confident that they are who they say they are, and don’t give away too much personal information.
 Other good foodie dating apps include Dine, Same Plate and Paleo Connect.